What is the blockchain?

 However, these .dat files contain data that is designed for a computer to read, so if you open one you’ll see a lot of mumbo-jumbo.
 But trust me, all the transactions are in there.

-If you want to browse around a readable version of the blockchain, try http://blockexplorer.com.
-This website takes the data from the blk*.dat files (the very same copies you have), parses it, and makes a website out of it.
+If you want to browse around a readable version of the blockchain, try my blockchain browser.
+I basically take the data from the blk*.dat files (the very same copies you have), parse them, and display the contents on a web page.